Assisted migration of forests in North America: Western larch

-Assisted migration of Whitebark pine
+Whitebark pine

 University of British Columbia forestry researchers Sierra McLane and Sally Aitken were among the first scientists to engage in long-distance experimental plantings to test how far northward seeds of a tree native to North America could germinate and continue to grow, in advance of expected warming in North America.
 They selected whitebark pine for their case study, as it is a keystone species that is already a threatened species in western North America.
 The authors used species distribution modelling to learn that this species will likely be extirpated from most of its current range as temperatures rise over the next half century.
 The same models indicate that a large area within northwestern British Columbia is already climatically suitable for the species under current conditions and will remain so throughout the 21st century.

 Experimental plantings in eight sites began in 2007.
 Ten years later results were tallied.
 Protective snow cover throughout the winter, followed by spring melt ending in April or May, proved to be a far better indicator of seedling survival and growth than latitude.
 Indeed, the tallest seedlings measured in 2017 were those at the northern-most experimental site—600 kilometers beyond the species' current distribution.
 The authors explained that "post-glacial migration has been too slow" for this large-seeded pine to track warming, even during the thousands of years that preceded the pace and scale of human-caused climate change.
 These experimental plantings for learning the poleward limits of tolerance, reproduction, and thrival of whitebark pine are first steps toward implementation.

 In 2012 the Canadian federal government declared Whitebark pine endangered in accordance with the Species at Risk Act.
 Accordingly, it became the first federally listed endangered tree in western Canada.

 In 2022 the U.S. Fish & Wildlife Service also acted.
-It listed Whitebark pine in the lowest category of vulnerability: "threatened."
+Based on a 2021 "Species Status Assessment Report, it listed Whitebark pine in the lowest category of vulnerability: "threatened."
 Four distinct threats were described, beginning with White pine blister rust as "the primary stressor."
 Mountain pine beetle, altered fire regimes, and "the effects of climate change" add to the challenges.
 This listing marks the first occasion in which a tree regarded as ecologically important over a vast range in the United States is acknowledged as vulnerable to extinction.
+Even before the official listing, collaboration among stakeholders was underway.
+Supportive research and actions were undertaken by the conservation organization American Forests as well as a new organization specific to the tree: the Whitebark Pine Ecosystem Foundation.
+Other collaborators include research scientists within the U.S. Forest Service, geneticists at the University of California, Davis, and the Confederated Salish and Kootenai Tribes.
+The U.S. Bureau of Land Management and the National Park Service were also involved in consultation prior to listing by the agency in charge of endangered species: the U.S. Fish and Wildlife Service.